INFN-NA/puppet-fts/REFERENCE.md

 Data type: `Boolean`

-(optional) Whether to build the FTS tables or not.
-Defaults to true.
-In order to build the tables, the MySQL database, and user must already exist.
+(optional) Whether to build the FTS tables or not. d defaults to true.
+The script in either case will create and/or check the presente of the fts database and the user.
+If the parameter is set to true, the fts database will be populated with the tables needed for the fts server to work.
+If the parameter is set to false, the script will only check the presence of the fts database and the user.

 Default value: `true`